abhinavk99/fortnite-bot/README.md

     /set ninja
     ```
-2. Use any of the above commands (except `/set`) without a username.
+2. Use any of the above commands (except `/set`) without your username.
     ```
     Example:

     /user
     /squads3
     /recent
+    /compare TSM_Myth
     ```
 3. The bot will use the username that you set with `/set yourusername` for your stats.